Prof. Dr. Sara Vieira-Silva

 Selected projects

-- BMBF Cluster of Excellence CurATime, Artificial intellingence approach for precision medicine in atherothrombosis.
+- BMFTR Cluster of Excellence CurATime, Artificial intellingence approach for precision medicine in atherothrombosis.

 - EXCELLENCE OF SCIENCE (EOS) MiQuant, Quantitative profiling in applied gut microbiome research.